-The NYC Department of Education offers families the summer program so students can continue to strengthen their English language literacy over the break.
-With our DELLTA instruction, English learners can expect to build ensemble and collaboration skills through theater warm-up exercises, experience theater activities that move from non-verbal, physical activities to more language dependent activities and boost their skills in physical, facial and vocal expression.
+The NYC Department of Education offers families the summer program so students can continue to strengthen their English language literacy over the summer break.
+With our DELLTA instruction, ELs learned to build ensemble and collaboration skills through theater warm-up exercises, experienced theater activities that move from non-verbal, physical activities to more language dependent activities and honed their skills in physical, facial and vocal expression.